rvanderheyde/ThinkStats2/reports/report1.md

 Are Diseases of the Heart Seasonal?
 ======================================

-There are many diseases that are known to be seasonal or periodic.
-Influenza and Pnuemonia, for example, see an increase in incidence during the winter months, which is why this season is known as "Cold and Flu season."
-This increase in incidence also leads to an increase in deaths due to Influenza and Pnuemonia, which can be seen in the figures below.
+Many diseases are known to be seasonal or periodic.
+Influenza and Pnuemonia, for example, increase in incidence during the winter months, which is why this season is known as "Cold and Flu season."
+This increase leads to an increase in deaths due to Influenza and Pnuemonia.
+The figures below show the seasonality of deaths due to Influenza and Pneumonia.
+In the first figure, the shape of the time series is roughly that of a sine wave, showing that deaths are periodic over some time period.
+In the second figure, the deaths in the winter months are much greater than any other time, showing that peaks in the previous figure correspond to the winter months.

 ![image1][chart1]